What is a Catalytic Converter And How Does It Work?

 The Catalyst

-The catalytic converter uses a catalyst that speeds up chemical reactions.
+The converter harnesses the power of precious metals like platinum and palladium, acting as catalysts to significantly accelerate crucial chemical reactions within its honeycomb structure.
 The catalyst in a catalytic converter is a metal, such as platinum, palladium, or rhodium.
 When exhaust gases pass through the catalytic converter, the catalyst reacts with them and converts them into less harmful gases.

 The Substrate